IwannabeRealnerD/IwannabeRealnerD/README.md

 - Typescript lover who belives perfect type exists.
-- If you want to get to know me more, please visit my [programming blog](https://blog.iwannaberealnerd.ninja/develog)
+- If you want to get to know me more, please visit my [develog](https://blog.iwannaberealnerd.ninja/develog)